 Compensate with time, allowance, and patience.
 Pay must be balanced and we need to find other ways to support women in the workplace.
 Offer benefits for self-care that go beyond a health insurance plan.

 Pay for education.
 Now is a great time to encourage two months of education to advance career

 Offer paid leave to mothers for the start of the school year

 We have made significant strides since 1920, but we are nowhere near where we need to be.
 The employer plays a significant role in social awareness and action, and leaders will recognize this as an opportunity.
 To create balance, you need to create attention to imbalance.
 Think about this as you lead your company.
 Much like the Black Lives Matter movement, the pendulum needs to swing hard to correct the wrong.

 About the Author

-Peter Jackson is an innovative and experienced CEO, President and Board Member with over 30 years of executive management experience including 12 years of public company management.
-He is known in the industry as a visionary for taking start-up companies to acquisition and IPO exits.
-As CEO of Bluescape, he is driving the company’s strategic direction, growth and market adoption of Bluescape’s collaboration workspace solution.
+Peter Jackson is an innovative and experienced CEO, President and Board Member with over 30 years of executive management experience.
+As CEO of Bluescape, he drives the strategic direction, growth, and market adoption of its collaboration workspace solution.

 Sign up for weekly email updates of our latest blog posts.